 Below are selected examples of recent student activities sponsored by CTAHR.

-Big thanks to Dr. Ken Leonhardt, Dr. Halina Zaleski, Dr. Mark Wright, Dr. CN Lee, Dr. Maria Stewart, and Dr. Dan Rubinoff for volunteering to get dunked.
-Mahalo to Charlie Nelson and Ryan Kurasaki for helping with food arrangements, and to Dr. Janice Uchida for donating potted plants for prizes.
-Thanks to the Spring Event student committee, scholarship recipients, and ASAO for their time and dedication in making this a smooth and successful event.
-Also, thank you to everyone who attended and donated to this year’s cause and making this first-time carnival-themed Spring Event a memorable one.
+Big thanks to Dr. Ted Radovich (TPSS), Dr. Samir Khanal (MBBE), Dr. Helen Spafford (PEPS), Dr. Tomoaki Miura (NREM), Dr. Lori Yancura (FCS), and Dr. J-P Bingham (MBBE) for volunteering to get dunked.
+Mahalo to Charlie Nelson for assisting with food arrangements and the carnival layout.
+Also, great thanks to the Friends of the Urban Garden Center and Dr. Janice Uchida for donating potted plants for prizes and SAPFB for partially funding this event.
+Mahalo to the Spring Event student committee, scholarship recipient and student ambassador volunteers, and ASAO for their time and dedication in making this a smooth and successful event.
+Lastly, thank you to everyone who attended and donated to this year’s cause and making this year’s carnival another memorable CTAHR event!

 About 600 fifth-grade students and teachers from seven Leeward Oahu schools attended the 2013 Agriculture and Environmental Awareness Day on Friday, March 8, 2013 out at the Pearl City Urban Garden Center.
 The purpose of this outdoor event is to create a greater awareness and understanding of agriculture and the environment among today’s students, teachers, and general public, as well as to introduce young students to potential Hawaii-based career opportunities in these fields.
 Local companies, groups, and community members who volunteer their time to educate the students make up the seventeen presentations and fifteen exhibits that students can go to on this day.
 Several exhibits returned the next day for the Second Saturday at the Garden event open to the general public.
 The Oahu Cooperative Extension Office Office of Academic and Student Affairs of the College of Tropical Agriculture and Human Resources partnered to organize this event.
 Thank you to Pearl City Urban Garden Center staff and volunteers, CTAHR students and staff, and Golden Key, for providing volunteers for this event.
 Also, a big mahalo to the CTAHR faculty and staff, community members, and company representatives who volunteered their time and knowledge for the presentations and exhibits at the Friday and Saturday events.
 Funding support was provided by USDA-NIFA through the Agribusiness Education, Training and Incubation (AETI) Program.